 It’s about as prevalent as asthma, but often it’s spoken of far less openly.
-A 2017 study conducted by the National Institute of Mental Health (NIMH) found that over 17 million American adults had experienced a least one major depressive episode in the past year.
+According to the National Alliance on Mental Illness, (NAMI) ,about 21 million U.S. adults had at least one major depressive episode in 2020.
 Also know as major depression, this condition is characterized by feelings of sadness or loss of interest for at least two weeks, and it can severely impact a person’s ability to function.

 Misconceptions about what depression is and how it can impact a person’s mind and body can prevent those who are struggling from seeking help as well as invalidate their suffering.
 The hard facts to follow are a good starting point for understanding this mental health challenge and coming alongside those who wrestle with it.